-The INTERLINK curriculum emphasizes intensive language learning, academic preparation, and cultural awareness; the language component of the curriculum focuses on listening, speaking, reading, writing, and skills necessary for professional growth and successful academic and social adjustment in the U.S. At advanced levels, students may take one or two concurrent university classes for audit or credit.
+The INTERLINK curriculum emphasizes intensive language learning, academic preparation, and cultural awareness.
+The curriculum focuses on listening, speaking, reading, writing, and skills necessary for professional growth and successful academic and social adjustment in the U.S.

 |Core Courses||Class Hours||Class Size|